How Much Compensation Can I Claim For A Delayed Flight?

 No

-Airlines are legally obliged to prove “care and assistance” to passengers on delayed flight.
+Under EU 261, airlines are legally obliged to provide “care and assistance” to passengers after a certain length of delay.

-For delays over two hours (three hours in the case of long haul flights) the airline must give each passenger the following:
+For delays over two hours, or three hours in the case of long-haul flights, the airline must provide passengers with the following:

 • Free meals and refreshments